uconneeb/eebcareer/schedule.md

 permalink: /schedule/
 ---

-We are meeting this semester (Fall 2025) on Tuesdays 11 am - 12:15 pm in the Bamford Room (TLS 171b).
+We are meeting this semester (Fall 2025) on Tuesdays 11 am - 12:15 pm in PBB 303 (aka "the fishbowl").

 Fall 2024 resources are available here: [2024 schedule](/schedule-F2024/)